On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

+\cref{def:hps} leads to relatively simple semantics where a trace is accepted by the process frame iff each specification therein accepts the projection of that trace on the alphabet of that specification, which is equivalent to synchronous execution of each activity over all specifications containing that activity.
+This has the benefit of enabling arbitrary combinations of (non-conflicting) process specifications to be executed, but comes with significant implications on automated process (frame) discovery.
+These implications are further discussed in \cref{sec:discovery_implications}.

-We conclude by pointing out that Definition~\ref{def:hps} can be grounded using any languages that allow for reasoning in terms of accepted and non-accepted activity sequences, including Petri nets~\cite{DBLP:journals/pieee/Murata89,DBLP:journals/topnoc/HeeSW13a} and \declare~\cite{DBLP:conf/edoc/PesicSA07}, which are used throughout the rest of this paper as representative examples of procedural and declarative modeling paradigms, respectively.
-In addition, the level of compositionality can be approached from the \emph{representational} perspective as a convenient way to control the complexity and the different behavioral requirements of a given ABPMS.
-In fact, the set of traces accepted by variants of the same process frame, obtained by gluing together or spiting the specifications therein, will remain identical, which is a direct and deliberate consequence of the way a process frame is defined.
+Note that \cref{def:hps} can be grounded using any languages that allow for reasoning in terms of accepted and non-accepted activity sequences, including Petri nets~\cite{DBLP:journals/pieee/Murata89,DBLP:journals/topnoc/HeeSW13a} and \declare~\cite{DBLP:conf/edoc/PesicSA07}, which are used in all following sections as representative examples of procedural and declarative modeling paradigms, respectively.
+In addition, the definitions of this section allow the same process frame to be represented using different sets of specifications.
+For example, the set of traces accepted by variants of the same process frame, obtained by gluing together or splitting the specifications therein, will remain identical.
+This allows for different levels of compositionality and, crucially for this paper, enables choosing between different (procedural and declarative) modeling languages on a per specification basis.